Dan Baird: Career

 Baird released his first solo album, Love Songs for the Hearing Impaired, in October 1992, produced by Brendan O'Brien with Executive Producer Rick Rubin, who founded Def American Recordings.
 A review in Rolling Stone magazine praised its combination of foot-stomping redneck rock and slyly intelligent lyrics:

 "This is how bluesed-up macho rock ought to be served: sizzling hot and extra lean, seasoned with a sneaky sense of humor.
 On his solo debut, Love Songs for the Hearing Impaired, the former Georgia Satellites frontman commands attention like a smart bar-stool bard.
 Dan Baird spins ribald white-trash tales to familiar Chuck Berry-derived boogie, yet the guitars emit a stinging immediacy.
 Retro it's not – really."

-"I Love You Period", a single from the album, charted on October 10, 1992 and peaked at #26 on the Billboard Hot 100.
-"The One I Am" charted on January 23, 1993 and peaked at #13 on Billboard's chart for Album Rock Tracks.
+"I Love You Period", a single from the album, charted on October 10, 1992 and peaked at No. 26 on the Billboard Hot 100.
+"The One I Am" charted on January 23, 1993 and peaked at No. 13 on Billboard's chart for Album Rock Tracks.

 In 2005, Baird began touring with his band Homemade Sin, which today features two ex-members of The Georgia Satellites, Baird and drummer Mauro Magellan.
 Former member of The Georgia Satellites bassist Keith Christopher was replaced during 2014 by Micke Nilsson.
 Homemade Sin also includes guitarist Warner E. Hodges, who tours and records with Jason & the Scorchers (a cowpunk originating band as well).

 Homemade Sin performs a mixture of Baird's solo material in addition to the hits and fan favorites from his years with The Georgia Satellites.
-To achieve a similar classic tube amplifier sound with Homemade Sin, Baird relies heavily on a vintage setup very similar to what was used during his tenure with The Georgia Satellites.
+To achieve a similar classic tube amplifier sound with Homemade Sin, Baird relies on a vintage setup similar to what was used during his tenure with The Georgia Satellites.
 Creating confusion for some fans, there is a reformed version of The Georgia Satellites featuring original guitarist Rick Richards and bassist Rick Price, who joined the group to replace original bassist Keith Christopher, who left the band prior to their fame.